 Copying materials for use in an educational situation can run afoul of copyright laws in many countries.

-Failing to abide by this can have serious consequences, and liability can fall on a number of people – from the instructor who copied the materials all the way to the school or governing body behind them.
+Failing to manage and record usage of resources correctly can have serious consequences, and liability can fall on a number of people – from the instructor who copied the materials all the way to the school or governing body behind them.

 Such an instance is quite noteworthy in Australia.
 In the 1975 ruling of the University of NSW v.
 Moorhouse, the High Court of Australia found that the university itself was liable for a student’s copying of a short story protected by copyright.
 By not adequately informing students about intellectual property obligations in the library, the school had authorised the infringement in violation of the Copyright Act 1968.